Forming An LLC in Kentucky

 How do I report changes to my LLC?

 If your LLC’s registered agent or principal place of business changes, you are required to file paperwork with the Kentucky Secretary of State to make the changes official.
-To do so, you can download Articles of Amendment from the Kentucky Secretary of State Business Filing Forms website.
+To do so, you can download the Articles of Amendment, available on the Kentucky Secretary of State Business Filing Forms website.
 Complete this document and then file it with the Secretary of State like you would the Articles of Organization.
 Or, file online through Kentucky Business One Stop.